0x64796c616e/Boan/README.md

 ```
 The above command runs the proxy on tcp/8080.
 To use another port, specify the port number in settings.
 Also in settings, you can black list filetypes or white list in-scope hosts.

-Set you default network manager to use the proxy on the specified port.
+Set your default network manager to use the proxy on the specified port.
 On Linux: Network --> Network Proxy --> Manual

 ![netowrk instalation](http://i63.tinypic.com/2i1321f.png)